sonian/carica/README.md

 override what files Carica loads you can create your own `config` function using the `configurer` function.

-Given a the list of resources in the format expected by get-configs, return a function that can be used to search the configuration files.
+Given a list of resources in the format expected by get-configs, `configurer` will return a function to query configuration.
-The list of resources be Strings, Files or URLs.
+The list of resources can contain Strings, Files or URLs.

 If you override the default `config` function in this manner you must also override the `override-config` function if you intend to use it.